raviumadi/scoliomorph/README.md

-# Scoliomorph: An STL Analysis Library for Vertebral Body Point Cloud
+# Scoliomorph: A Spatial Orientation Analysis Library for Vertebral Body Point Cloud

 This library provides tools to load STL files, compute pitch, roll, and yaw angles based on the principal axes, and visualize the results.